corecodeio/devguide-python-fundamentals-23.1/src/technologies/2023/week10/miniprojects/mp02/desc/README.md

 ## Description

-For this mini project you will have to create a Console Application that will consists of a game of Tic Tac Toe.
+For this mini project you will have to create a Console Application that will consist of a game of Tic Tac Toe.
 The game will be multiplayer and all the graphics will be done using ASCII characters in the console.

 You may use an array to store the board, but you will have to print it as is shown in the example below.